cloudfoundry/stratos/website/docs/advanced/sso.md

 ---
-id: sso
-title: Single Sign On
+title: Configuring Single Sign On
-sidebar_label: Configure Single Sign On
+sidebar_label: Configuring Single Sign On
 ---

 By default, Stratos will authenticate against a UAA using username and password, for both logging into Stratos and when connecting Cloud Foundry endpoints.